Though you may have never heard of selenium, this amazing nutrient is vital to your health.

 In fact, one study showed that asthmatic patients with higher levels of blood selenium had better lung function than those with lower levels (

-Selenium supplements may also be beneficial for reducing asthma-related symptoms.
+Selenium supplements may also help reduce asthma-related symptoms.

-For example, one study found that asthma patients given 200 mcg of selenium per day reduced their use of the corticosteroid medications used to control their symptoms (
+For example, one study found that giving people with asthma 200 mcg of selenium per day reduced their use of the corticosteroid medications used to control their symptoms (

 However, research in this area is conflicting, and larger studies are needed to fully understand selenium’s role in the development and treatment of asthma (

-Summary Selenium may be beneficial for people with asthma due to its ability to lower inflammation in the body.
+Summary Selenium may benefit people with asthma due to its ability to lower inflammation in the body.
 However, more research is needed.

-Fortunately, there are many healthy foods that are high in selenium.
+Fortunately, many healthy foods are high in selenium.

-The amount of selenium in plant-based foods can vary depending on the selenium content of the soil in which they were grown.
+The amount of selenium in plant-based foods varies depending on the selenium content of the soil in which they were grown.

 Thus, selenium concentrations in crops depend largely on where they are farmed.

-While selenium toxicity is rare, it is important to stay close to the recommended amount of 55 mcg per day and never exceed the tolerable upper limit of 400 mcg per day (33).
+While selenium toxicity is rare, it’s important to stay close to the recommended amount of 55 mcg per day and never exceed the tolerable upper limit of 400 mcg per day (36).

 Brazil nuts contain a very high amount of selenium.
 Consuming too many could lead to selenium toxicity.

-However, toxicity is more likely to happen from taking supplements rather than from eating selenium-containing foods.
+However, toxicity is more likely to happen from taking supplements rather than eating selenium-containing foods.

 Signs of selenium toxicity include:

-In severe cases, acute selenium toxicity can lead to serious intestinal and neurological symptoms, heart attack, kidney failure and death (34).
+In severe cases, acute selenium toxicity can lead to serious intestinal and neurological symptoms, heart attack, kidney failure, and death (37).

-Selenium is a powerful mineral that is essential for the proper functioning of the body.
+Selenium is a powerful mineral that is essential for the proper functioning of your body.

-For starters, it plays a critical role in metabolism and thyroid function.
-It also helps protect the body from damage caused by oxidative stress.
+It plays a critical role in metabolism and thyroid function and helps protect your body from damage caused by oxidative stress.

-Not only is selenium necessary for health, but it may also help boost the immune system, slow age-related mental decline and even reduce the risk of heart disease.
+What’s more, selenium may help boost your immune system, slow age-related mental decline, and even reduce your risk of heart disease.

-This micronutrient can be found in a wide variety of foods from oysters to mushrooms.
+This micronutrient can be found in a wide variety of foods, from oysters to mushrooms to Brazil nuts.

 Adding more selenium-rich foods to your diet is an excellent way to maintain good health.